 To keep things simple, we license our music per project or video.
-Every license is valid globally and forever, and your project can be used across multiple platforms.
-Read more about our licenses to find the right one for your project.
+Every licence is valid globally and forever, and your project can be used across multiple platforms.
+Read more about our licences to find the right one for your project.

-Do I get all of the different versions of the track when I buy a license online?
+Do I get all of the different versions of the track when I buy a licence online?

-All online licenses are for a single track for a single project but we do offer discounts on shorter mixes (such as stings and 30-second cutdowns) when you buy a Professional license.
+All online licences are for a single track for a single project but we do offer discounts on shorter mixes (such as stings and 30-second cutdowns) when you buy a Professional licence.

 What is a cue sheet?

 A cue sheet is an industry standard document that lets everyone know what music has been used in a specific TV show, film, production or video.
 This is available when viewing your orders online under Account > Orders.

 What if I need to license music for more than a single use?

 We have a range of single use licences available to buy online.
 However, if you need to license music more regularly or need to license for a campaign or series, please contact our account management team.

 Can I try the music before I buy it?

 Absolutely!
 We offer high quality trial tracks with no watermarks so that you and your clients can get a real idea of how the finished production will look and sound.
 All you need to do is register.